tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 *   Seeding of individual ops without an op seed is dependent on the number of calls to `tf.random.create_seed()` not the number of ops in the graph.
 *   `tf.random.Generator`'s state may be copied to another `Generator`.
 *   Calling `tf.random.set_seed()` reinitializes the sequence of op seeds, addressing [GitHub issue 9171](https://github.com/tensorflow/tensorflow/issues/9171).
 *   Switching to new RNG APIs are an opportunity to switch to a different RNG algorithm that can be efficiently implemented on both TPUs and GPUs.
 We include a number identifying the algorithm being used in the RNG state so we can be sure that different devices agree on which algorithm to use or raise an error.
-Even the same algorithm can have a consistent version and an inconsistent one, the former of which guarantees that all devices will give the same results, possibly in sacrifice of efficiency.
 *   Symbols moved to the `tf.random` namespace.

 We may need to add additional features, like batch seeds for the stateless random ops to address DeepMind use cases.

 ## Questions and Discussion Topics

-*   Do we need `global_seed` as a global variable, or we just pass it as an argument when resetting `op_generator` (and the stateless ops won't use it)?
+*   Do we need `global_seed`?
 *   Which of the two semantics of initializers do we want?
-*   How will this affect TensorFlow Probability?